baobabyoo/almica/README.md

 - It runs faster (x10~x100) than CASA `tclean` and does not require masking (i.e., clean-boxing).
 - It is slower than CASA `feather` but the fidelity is much better.

+Jointly imaging ALMA+ACA (no TP) may be considered the most useful part of this procedure as there are many other procedures for combining TP after we obtain the ALMA+ACA map, for example, the Python based [J-comb code](https://github.com/SihanJiao/J-comb).

 ## Examples of images created with this procedure